DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 ## Boundary Conditions
 So far, we have been looking at solutions to the our PDEs that fill all space.
 I.e. there has been no constraint on what $x$ values are allowed.
-For example, if we have a wave on a guitar string, the string has a length and our solution is only valid on the string.
+But, for example, if we have a wave on a guitar string, the string has a length and our solution is only valid on the length of the string.

+### Fixed value boundary conditions (Dirichlet)
 Let's say our guitar string has a length $L$, and waves on it are defined on
 $x \in [0, L]$.
 We can specify a boundary condition, which is how the system behaves